cdt-data-science/cluster-scripts/experiments/README.md

 [`sbatch`](https://slurm.schedmd.com/sbatch.html).
 It takes a bash script as input and runs that on the node selected.

+### srun
+[`srun`](https://slurm.schedmd.com/srun.html) is essentially the same as `sbatch` except that it is interactive i.e. when you run it, it is the only process you are running in the foreground.
+Conversely, when you run `sbatch`, it schedules your job, and runs it in the background, so you can get on with other things. `srun` is useful for small scripts, and to get you an interactive bash session with `srun --pty bash`.

 #### Underlying distributed filesystem
-The `/home` filesystem on each node is identical - it is part of a distributed filesytem (DFS).
-This is the same filesystem as the 'headnode'.
+The `/home` directory on each node is identical - it is part of the same distributed filesytem (DFS).
+This is the same on the 'headnode' too.
 The 'headnode' is the node you arrived at when you logged in to the cluster, and likely where you executed the `sbatch` command from.

 **THE DISTRIBUTED FILESYSTEM IS SLOW** - it should be used for storing your code.
 Each node has its own **scratch** directory, which is a seperate storage